-- The current pilot includes entire suite of generally available AWS compute services, such as Amazon Simple Storage Service (S3) and Amazon Elastic Compute Cloud (EC2)
+- The current offering includes entire suite of generally available AWS compute services, such as Amazon Simple Storage Service (S3) and Amazon Elastic Compute Cloud (EC2)

-- The current pilot offers customers the ability to process, store, or propagate public or internal data in AWS
+- The current offering gives customers the ability to process, store, or propagate public or internal data in AWS

 - Must be a UW-Madison faculty or staff member.
 To set up an AWS account you will need a valid DoIT Number.

-- During the pilot, customers must not process, store, or otherwise propagate sensitive or restricted data in AWS.
+- Customers must not process, store, or otherwise propagate sensitive or restricted data in AWS.

-The current campus pilot of AWS does not include:
+The current campus offering of AWS does not include:

 - The ability for customers to provision resources in campus IP space